johnlspouge/2024-05-11_threshold_day/README.md

 tests the installation and functionalities of the Python files.
 If all is well, the program exits without complaint.

-The remaining subdirectories contain executables with specific functions.
+The remaining subdirectories contain executables with specific functions, each containing analogous files.

 1. Exponent/
 2. Extinction_Probability/
 3. Quantile/
 4. Threshold/

 The **Data/** and **Output/** directories contain these 4 subdirectories, too, for input and output from the corresponding executables.
-The subdirectories for executables generally contain analogous files, as follows.
+Each subdirectory for executables generally contains 4 files, as follows.

 1. run_ui_[executable].py : A program built with the Python argparse package, so '-h' displays program arguments.
+<br>'-h' displays the purpose of the program (summarized below) and its arguments.
 2. run_ui_[executable]_make.py : A Makefile that runs the program.
 <br>The Makefile therefore contains an example of the Python command to run the file, along with the input and output filenames relevant to the program, which need not be in the corresponding **Data/** and **Output/** directories.
-The Makefile should therefore be consulted to find the example input and output filenames used for a program.
+Each Makefile created an example of program usage, so examining it will yield an example of how to run the program, its arguments, and the input and output filenames for the example.
-4. run_ui_[executable].py : A text file, sometimes blank, that received the print statements from the Python program.
+3. run_ui_[executable].log : A plain text file of system output, sometimes blank.
+The file received the print statements from the Python program.
-<br>The text file often indicates in a long running program where a failure occurred or how long execution took.
+<br>In a long running program, the text file often indicates where a failure occurred or how long execution took.
-5. requirements.txt : contains the version numbers of the Python packages used by the program.
+4. requirements.txt : contains the version numbers of the Python packages used by the program.

 The executables in the subdirectories of **Executable/** have the following functions, also discoverable by running the Python program with the '-h' option.